STUDENT SERVICES

 Dental Exam Form

-Student Accident Insurance Brochure
+Student Accident Insurance Website

-Student Accident Claim Form
+Student Accident Insurance Claim Form (English)

 SASED (the School Association for Special Education in DuPage County) is a special education joint agreement, commonly referred to as a special education cooperative.
 SASED is comprised of 18 member school districts, who collaborate to provide special education and related services to students with disabilities.
 As an extension of each member district, SASED creates, provides, and supports a complete continuum of programs and services for students with disabilities ages from 3 through 22.
 SASED offers special education programs, related services, and professional development to students and staff of its member districts.
-For more information about SASED programs and services, please visit https://www.sased.org/.
+For more information about SASED programs and services, please visit https://www.sased.org

 Salt Creek School District 48 is proud to be a host district for the SASED Visually Impaired Program, which serves students who are blind/visually impaired from the 92 member school districts of DuPage/West Cook Regional Association.